 Enjoy private dining in one of three geodesic domes at the Fairmont Banff Springs Hotel.
-With 360° views of Banff National Park and Canada’s Castle in the Rockies, the new 360° Dome is home to some pretty swish dining experiences.
-A maximum of 6 guests from the same household can enjoy a Family Style Brunch, an Après Ski or Grapes Charcuterie Experience, or a decadent 5 course dinner inside your own warm and cosy dome.
+With 360° views of Banff National Park and Canada’s Castle in the Rockies, the 360° Dome is home to some pretty swish dining experiences.
+A maximum of 6 guests from the same household can enjoy a Family Style Brunch, an Après Ski or Grapes Charcuterie Experience.
+Or reserve the Dome for a decadent 5-course private dinner.
 (Note: Warm layers and footwear strongly recommended in winter.)

 Evelyn’s Coffee Bar

-After you’ve captured the early morning sunrise on Banff Avenue, stroll over to Evelyn’s for premium roasted coffee and tea, as well as speciality drinks like lattes, mochas and hot chocolate.
-They’ve also got tasty sweet treats like muffins, pies and cookies, and serve freshly made sandwiches for lunch.
+After you’ve captured the early morning sunrise on Banff Avenue, stroll over to Evelyn’s.
+You’ll find premium roasted coffee and tea, as well as speciality drinks like lattes, mochas and hot chocolate.
+They also have tasty sweet treats like muffins, pies and cookies, and serve freshly made sandwiches for lunch.

-Yes, the lines may be long at this popular breakfast and brunch spot in downtown Banff, but my advice is arrive early – Tooloulou’s is worth getting up for.
+Yes, the lines can be long at this popular breakfast and brunch spot in downtown Banff.
+Take my advice and arrive early – Tooloulou’s is worth getting up for.
 The restaurant is open all day long, but we think breakfast is where it’s at in the Louisiana-inspired restaurant.

-The morning menu is huge and features all manner of breakfast dishes, from ‘eggs any way you want them’ to pancakes, french toast, waffles, crepes, bennys, skillets and sandwiches, Cajun-spiced omelets specialties, and of course, grits.
+The morning menu is huge and features all manner of breakfast dishes.
+From ‘eggs any way you want them’ to pancakes, french toast, waffles, crepes, skillets, Cajun-spiced omelets specialties, and of course, grits.
 Be sure to bring your appetite!

 Banff Ave Brewing Company

-But the Banff Ave Brewing Company also serves up creative Asian-influenced items like Buddha noodle bowls and vegetarian dishes like Fist Pumping Hippy; a stack of fried tofu, portobello mushroom with balsamic syrup and vegetables.
+The Banff Ave Brewing Company also serves up creative Asian-influenced items.
+Think Buddha noodle bowls and vegetarian dishes like Fist Pumping Hippy.
+Or a stack of fried tofu, and portobello mushrooms with balsamic syrup and vegetables.

-One of Banff’s premier fine dining experiences can be found at The Bison.
-This finer dining restaurant serves organic farm-to-table cuisine with an emphasis on Alberta meat, particularly bison meat (tip: order the bison short ribs).
+One of the best restaurants in Banff, The Bison offers a premier fine dining experience for guests.
+The restaurant serves organic farm-to-table cuisine with an emphasis on Alberta meat, particularly bison meat (tip: order the bison short ribs).

 This adorable little 1950s tearoom at the top of Norquay Ski Resort has been transformed into a modern bistro, accessible via a retro two-person chairlift.
 Cliffhouse is open in winter and summer, and at an elevation of 6900 ft, guests enjoy some of the best views in Banff.